samuelroland/KanFF/doc/db-specifications.md

 ### How to use it/test it ?
 **DISCLAIMER: the app is not ready to be run in production !
 Don't use it for this purpose!
 Only test instances with fictitious data should be used/created.**
-If you want to install it on your own instance to try it:
+If you want to install it on your own local instance to try it:
 - Look at [process to import db](../README.md#proc%C3%A9dure-1) at the part about the import of the pack.
 Else, if you are looking for an easier option:
 - Use the [official test instance](try.kanff.org).